About

 A lifetime ahead of it.

-Somewhere between the factory floor and the daily gridlock of our cities, a conviction formed: the way people move is about to change more in the next twenty years than in the last hundred — and the countries that build for it, rather than import it, will define the next century.
+Somewhere between the factory floor and the daily gridlock of our cities, a conviction formed.
+The way people move is about to change more in the next twenty years than in the last hundred, and the countries that build for it, rather than import it, will define the next century.

 Build, don't borrow